bmfrosty/SimpleBX/README.md

 Attacks are still roll high, but it's simple ascending AC than the hodge podge of matricies, THAC0, and different mix of Base AC and mechanics used in various TSR products and various retro clones.

+The base calculation to-hit is `Die Roll + To-hit Bonus + Ability Bonus + Magic Weapon Bonus >= Target AC`.

 ## Skills

 These have moved from a mix of percentile and x-in-6 (which are both roll low) to a d6 roll with a *Skill Target* or *ST*.
 Some are modified by Ability Modifier and some are not.
 See Thief and the core rules document for more detail.

+Everyone gets `Listen`, `Search`, and `Survival`.
+See the core rules for Dolmenwood for details.
+I've included them in character level matricies, and everyone's gets better over time.

+Some Classes and Races also get other skills.
+If you get the same skill from two sources, take the better of the two.

-## Ability Check
+## Ability Checks

-Ability checks are a d6 roll, modified by castellan
+Ability checks are a d6 roll, modified by ability modifier.
+Target is 4.

+## Inventory

 Use a slot based inventory